podinate/podinate/README.md

 # podinate
-Podinate is a simple package manager and PaaS for Kubernetes.
-It helps manage resources using a simple HCL-based syntax.
+Podinate is a management tool for your Kubernetes cluster, inspired by IaC tools.
+It works with a simple HCL-based language or using your existing YAML.
+It will tell you exactly what it will do before it does it.
+Perfect if you're just learning the Kube!

 ## Features
 - **Simple Deployment** - if you're just trying to deploy a basic app you've written, Podinate can get it running in just a few minutes.